Paid full price for iPhone battery replacement? Apple will refund you

-Apple is currently offering $29 iPhone battery replacements, but if you paid full price ($79) for an out-of-warranty replacement, Apple may give you your $50 back.
+Apple is currently offering $29 iPhone battery replacements, but if you paid full price ($79) for an out-of-warranty replacement before Apple discounted its rate, you may get your $50 back.

 Apple announced that it's giving $50 refunds to customers who paid full price for an iPhone battery replacement, for iPhone 6 or later, at an authorized Apple store between Jan.
 1, 2017 and Dec.
 28, 2017.
-This brings the cost down to Apple's discounted rate of $29.
+This brings the price down to $29, which is the same it would cost to get a replacement now.

 Apple says the refund will be issued through an electronic funds transfer or as credit on the card that paid for the battery replacement.
 Customers who are eligible for the refund should hear from Apple through email between May 23 and July 27 on how to obtain the credit.